danielefriolo/ledgerMPC/README.md

-# ledgerMPC
+# Ledger MPC Toolkit
-MPC toolkit prototype for ledger interaction, developer by UNISA crypto group, It is successfully tested with MPyC and EMP-ag2PC libraries.
+MPC toolkit prototype for ledger interaction, developer by UNISA crypto group.
+It is successfully tested with MPyC and EMP-ag2PC libraries.
 It can be run with Ehtereum, Hyperledger Fabric, and with a local artificially created ledger aimed for testing.